bparanj/crystal/programming/rails/sso/authelia.md

 In this updated playbook:

-1. We've added variables for Caddy, including the version, configuration directory, and data directory.
+1. We've added variables for Caddy,  the version, configuration directory, and data directory.

 2. The tasks for installing Authelia remain the same as in the previous playbook.